 McGregor is also looking forward to this autumn and the opening of Panmure House, the Edinburgh home of economist Adam Smith (see below).
 “He revised The Wealth of Nations here.
 He bought Scottish thought to the world; our vision is to bring world thought to Scotland, to debate the big ideas around capitalism, sustainable capitalism, and what capitalism actually means today.
 It will be where capitalism meets radical innovation, where business meets education.”

-best online pharmacy viagra review ‘A hothouse of global economic and social debate’
+‘A hothouse of global economic and social debate’

 Located in the heart of edinburgh’s World Heritage Site, Panmure House is Adam Smith’s only surviving home.
 The aim has been to restore not only its fabric but its rightful place as a hothouse of global economic and social debate, said Heather McGregor.
 “But more than this. it will also be a vital resource for the people of Edinburgh and beyond; for the community, for business and students.”